djinna/docpad.gwenbell.com/src/documents/index.html.md

 25 Feb 2013 | New: [Videos!](http://gwenbell.com/pages/video)

 25 Feb 2013 | [31 Days of Commits](http://gwenbell.com/posts/31daysofcommits)

-24 Feb 2013 | Oh my gosh.
-We [chatted](http://chat.gwenbell.com/), peeps!
-That was so great.
-There were brownies.
-Also, I read [this book](http://nicolejgeorges.com/?page_id=157) last week and it is sweet and honest and good like a book should be.

-23 Feb 2013 | We can now chat together at [chat.gwenbell.com](http://chat.gwenbell.com/).

 22 Feb 2013 | Let's chat!
 New node chat server deployed at [gwenbell.com:5050](http://gwenbell.com:5050/).
 Still working out the kinks.
 Let me know by email, github or carrier pigeon if you can't connect.